 - Get a steady income - without money, you’re sitting ducks

-- Supply your peoples with weapons for the inevitable Security raid
+- Supply your people with weapons for the inevitable Security raid

 - Get at least one head of staff on board